Burning Tree Country Club Wedding

 As the most Southern New England town, Connecticut is most famous for being located along the entire Long Island Sound.
-This means a vast number of incredibly breath-taking Connecticut Wedding Venues for you to choose from.
-Between the Long Island Sound, the rich history of the state, and the nature-filled atmosphere; Connecticut is a fantastic place to get married.
+This means many incredibly breath-taking Connecticut Wedding Venues for you to choose from.
+Between the Long Island Sound, the rich history of the state, and the nature-filled atmosphere, Connecticut is a fantastic place to get married.

 As the capital of Connecticut, Hartford’s population is 125,000 people.
-It’s most famous for the grand and stunning Mark Twain Mansion, the exact place that Twain wrote all of his works.
+It’s most famous for the grand and stunning Mark Twain Mansion, the exact place where Twain wrote all of his works.

 I’ve had the pleasure of shooting at a private residence in West Hartford.
-I’d go back in a heartbeat, to reexperience the beautiful surrounding areas.
+I’d go back in a heartbeat to experience the beautiful surrounding areas.

-As a Southwest Connecticut town on the Long Island Sound, this city is relatively small with a population of 88,000 people.
-Though I haven’t shot there yet, the city is most famous for their Maritime Aquarium.
-With over 75 live exhibits featuring more than 2,700 marine animals and 300 overall species…it’ll be very difficult to become bored when exploring this venue.
+As a Southwest Connecticut town on the Long Island Sound, this city is relatively small with a population of 88,000.
+Though I haven’t shot there yet, the city is most famous for its Maritime Aquarium.
+With over 75 live exhibits featuring more than 2,700 marine animals and 300 overall species…it’ll be difficult to become bored when exploring this venue.
 Not only does it make for a great daytime activity, but it makes for a great Connecticut Wedding Venue.

 Connecticut Weddings here are both luxurious, elegant, and modern.
-Imagine sipping you wedding cocktail in front of their famous 110,000 gallon “Ocean Beyond The Sound Exhibit.”
-You’ll have the chance to dance the night away while observing the shark exhibit, river otter exhibit, and even the seal exhibit.
+Imagine sipping your wedding cocktail before their famous 110,000 gallons “Ocean Beyond The Sound Exhibit.”
+You’ll have the chance to dance the night away while observing the shark, river otter, and seal exhibits.
 This is a spectacular venue when it comes to Connecticut Weddings.

-Build in 1890, The Inn at Longshore was originally a private estate turned into a country club; however, it was purchased for public use in 1960 by the town of Westport.
-Families such as the Rockefeller’s, the Roosevelt’s, F. Scott Fitzgerald, Frank Sinatra, and Marilyn Monroe have all been a major part in the shaping of this venue.
-As a Connecticut Wedding Photographer, I know this venue like the back of my camera.
+Built in 1890, The Inn at Longshore was originally a private estate turned into a country club; however, it was purchased for public use in 1960 by the town of Westport.
+Families such as Rockefeller, Roosevelt, F. Scott Fitzgerald, Frank Sinatra, and Marilyn Monroe played a major part in shaping this venue.